jasonzhao371/DeepOCR/README.md

 It will output the results in the output directory(0: nonOCRs,1:OCRs)

 ## Example for users
+If users wish to utilize their own datasets, here is a straightforward example illustrating the entire process from data preparation to complete model training and prediction (all files are located in the 'example' directory).
 ### 1.preprocessing
 ```shell
 python ./src/preprocess.py --out ./example/ --pos ./example/pos_test.fa --neg ./example/neg_test.fa